gbbr/memstats/README.md

 To run statistics in your program, include the package and put `go memstats.Serve()` at the top of the main file and memory profiling information will be exposed via websockets.
 To enable the webviewer run `memstats` in the command line.

---
+For more configuration options and API, see [GoDoc page](http://godoc.org/github.com/gbbr/memstats) --

 #### Dummy program